haifengTUB/socet_set/SS4HiRISE/README.md

    SOCET SET source code for our non-proprietary software is provided for reference in folder SS_5.6.0/SOURCE_CODE.
 The source code provided for the ISIS machine will require compilation at your facility using the GNU FORTRAN or C compilers.
-See the documents in TUTORIALS_JULY2015.zip for details on software use and procedures for stereo processing.
+See the documents in TUTORIALS.zip for details on software use and procedures for stereo processing.

    --------